Murder of Allen R. Schindler Jr.: Murder

-Airman Apprentice Terry M. Helvey, who was a member of the ship's weather department (OA Division, Operations Department), stomped Schindler to death in a bathroom in a park in Sasebo, Nagasaki.
-A key witness, Jonathan Witte, saw Helvey repeatedly stomp on Schindler's body while singing.
-Witte then ran to retrieve Shore Patrolmen nearby, which startled Helvey and his accomplice, Charles E. Vins, into running from the bathroom.
-Witte returned with Shore Patrolmen in less than 30 seconds and saw Allen Schindler lying on the floor, struggling to breathe through a mouthful of blood.
+A key witness, Belleau Wood shipmate Jonathan Witte, saw Helvey repeatedly stomp on Schindler's body while singing.
+Witte then ran to retrieve shore patrolmen nearby, which startled Helvey and Vins into running from the restroom.
+Witte returned with Shore Patrolmen in less than 30 seconds and saw Schindler lying on the floor, struggling to breathe through a mouthful of blood.
 Witte and Shore Patrolmen carried Schindler to the nearby Albuquerque Bridge where he died from his injuries.
 Witte had met Schindler previously two days before his murder, but given the gravity of his injuries, he was unable to recognize Schindler.
+A second witness to the attack, Schindler's shipmate and friend Keith Sims, was also unable to recognize him.
+Schindler was taken to a medical clinic on the base at 11:50 p.m., where medical staff attempted to save his life for nineteen minutes.
+He was pronounced dead at 12:09 a.m. on October 28.

-Schindler had "at least four fatal injuries to the head, chest, and abdomen," his face and head was crushed, and the globes of his eyes were burst and ruptured.
+Schindler had "at least four fatal injuries to the head, chest, and abdomen."
+He had eight broken ribs, his face and head were crushed, and the globes of his eyes were burst and ruptured.
 His nose was broken; his upper jaw was broken; the whole middle portion of his face was detached and floating loosely.
 There were bruises and cuts on the surface of his neck, head, and chest; there were bruises on his brain, on his lungs, his heart.
-He had eight broken ribs, and his Adam's apple was obliterated.
+The pericardial sac around his heart was filled with 250 milliliters of blood, "enough to top off a juice glass."
 His liver had been turned to pulp "like a tomato smushed up inside its cover."
-The impact of blows to the chest had torn his aorta, his bladder had been ripped open, his penis had been bruised and lacerated, and he had "sneaker-tread marks stamped on his forehead and chest", destroying "every organ in his body", leaving behind a "nearly unrecognizable corpse."
-Witte was asked to explain in detail to the military court what the crime scene looked like, but he refused, as Schindler's mother and sister were present in the courtroom.
-His family was only able to identify him by the tattoos on his arms.
+The impact of blows to the chest had torn his aorta, with "a blunt force exceeding a 20 G force."
+His bladder had been ripped open, his penis had been bruised and lacerated, and he had "sneaker-tread marks stamped on his forehead and chest", destroying "every organ in his body", leaving behind a "nearly unrecognizable corpse."
+Jonathan Witte was asked to explain in detail to the military court what the crime scene looked like, but he refused, as Schindler's mother and sister were present in the courtroom.
+Navy Commander Edward Kilbane, the medical examiner who conducted the autopsy on Schindler's body, compared Schindler's injuries to those sustained by a victim of a fatal horse trampling, saying they were worse "than the damage to a person who'd been stomped by a horse; they were similar to what might be sustained in a high-speed car crash or a low-speed aircraft accident."
+After reading Schindler's medical report, Hajdys-Clausen said that "just about everything was damaged except his heart."